revel/revel.github.io/manual/testing.md

 The example code above shows a couple things:

-* A test suite is any struct that embeds `revel.TestSuite`
+* A test suite is any struct that embeds [`revel.TestSuite`](../docs/godoc/tests.html#TestSuite)
 * `Before()` and `After()` are invoked before and after every test method, if present.
 * The `revel.TestSuite` provides helpers for issuing requests to your application and for asserting things about the response.
 * An assertion failure generates a panic, which is caught by the test harness.

 You may run this test in two ways:

-* Interactively, from your web browser, useful during test development.
+* [Interactively](#interactively) - from your web browser, useful during test development.
-* Non-interactively, from the command line, useful for integrating with a continuous build.
+* [Non-interactively](#non-interactively) - from the command line, useful for integrating with a continuous build.

 ## Developing a test suite

-To create your own test suite, define a struct that embeds `revel.TestSuite`, which provides a HTTP client and a number of helper methods for making requests to your application.
+To create your own test suite, define a struct that embeds [`revel.TestSuite`](../docs/godoc/tests.html#TestSuite), which provides a HTTP client and a number of helper methods for making requests to the application.
+[See tests docs](../docs/godoc/tests.html)

 <pre class="prettyprint lang-go">
 type TestSuite struct {